Ralph H.B. Benedict, PhD

 Clinical Research Coordinator

 Michael currently works as the UBMD Neuropsychology clinical research coordinator under Dr. Benedict.
 His responsibilities include testing research participants, scoring of neuropsychological tests, data entry, and recruitment.
-Michael is currently pursuing his master’s degree in Psychology at the University at Buffalo.
-He is interested in pursuing a PhD in clinical psychology with intent to specialize in clinical neuropsychology.
+Michael is currently in a PhD program in clinical psychology.
+Michael enjoys traveling to new and exciting places in his free time.

 Email: mgjawors@buffalo.edu